HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the useful feedback provided which has improved the paper.
 We thank Ben Stappers for assistance with the MeerTRAP single pulse search pipeline.
 MG is supported by the Australian Government through the Australian Research Council's Discovery Projects funding scheme (DP210102103).
 RMS and ATD acknowledge support through Australian Research Council Future Fellowship FT190100155 and Discovery Project DP220102305.
 MC acknowledges support of an ARC Discovery Early Career Research Award DE220100819 funded by the Australian Government and the ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 KG acknowledges support through Australian Research Council Discovery Project DP200102243.
 LM acknowledges the receipt of an MQ-RES scholarship from Macquarie University.
 Authors JXP and NT, as members of the Fast and Fortunate for FRB Follow-up team, acknowledge support from NSF grants AST-1911140, AST-1910471 and AST-2206490.